espocrm/documentation/docs/administration/import.md

 ```

 *--params-id* is ID of a previously run import.
 Its parameters will be used for the import.

+## Errors

+As of v7.2.

+All rows that failed to import will be available in the Errors panel on the Import result view.
+It's possible to view a reason of the failure (in most cases it's a validation), an index of the failed row and values.

+There's the ability to export all failed rows back to CSV (in order to fix them and then re-import).

 ## See also